msg138/CardJS/README.md

 # CardJS
 CardJS is a library that will be able to be used to create card games easily, and manage the information in a neat manner.

+## Currently Implemented
+Deck with drawing a unique card, according to duplicates

 ## Authors
 - **Michael George** - *Initial Work* - [MSG138](https://github.com/msg138)